 Personally, I can’t handle ice cream or sour cream at all, but do okay with aged or fermented dairy (cheese and Greek yogurt), since these processes reduce the amount of lactose.
 I also don’t tolerate whey protein, which is why I switched to a vegan protein powder, despite not being vegan!

 Speaking of vegan protein powders, my favorite (and the one I used here) is LIV Body Lean Vegan Protein.
-You can use my code NOEXCUSES for 20% off!
+You can use my code SARAHWILKINS for free shipping!
 I haven’t tested this recipe with whey, but in my experience a whey blend works much better than whey isolate for baking.

 I used gluten-free baking flour in this recipe, but have also tested all-purpose, cassava flour (Paleo), and oat flour!
 I also used my favorite stevia blend, which is twice as sweet as sugar… so you’ll want to use twice as much granulated monk fruit, granulated erythritol, or baking stevia.

 I’ve also found a combination of nut butter and vegan buttery spread are the best for a perfectly crisp yet soft cookie!
 Feel free to swap the buttery spread for coconut oil, or use any nut butter you have on hand.
 You can also play around with substituting more unsweetened applesauce to lower the fat!
 To hold the cookies together, I used egg white, but have also tested aquafaba (liquid from a can of chickpeas) and flax eggs.
 All work!

 Of course, I added some dairy-free dark chocolate chips, because more chocolate is always better!
 Am I right?